makinacorpus/makina-states/doc/usage_about.rst

 For now Makina-States is:

     - a consistent collection of SaltStack_ formulaes
-    - a consistent way to deploy numerous projects with salt
+    - a consistent way to deploy various projects with salt
     - shell scripts

 This aim to manage and orchestrate easily an IT infrastructure from machine provision to project deployment & lifecycle.